LECICARBON A SUPPOSITORY

 Lecicarbon® A Suppository does not normally cause problems (side effects).
-In rare cases Lecicarbon® can cause
+Sometimes, in rare cases, the insertion of

-a slight burning sensation after insertion which quickly disappears.
+the suppository can cause a slight burning sensation, which quickly disappears.

 You should tell your doctor or pharmacist if you experience any side effects not listed in this leaflet.

 If any of the side effects gets serious, or if you notice any side effects not listed in this leaflet, please tell your doctor or